Electrogravitational

 temperature of the field of gravitons in the form of photons we can get an

-estimate K.
+estimate

-The expressions for the
+The expressions for gravitational

-from field strengths to field potentials, using Lorentz transformation, introducing gravitational
+potentials, using Lorentz transformation, introducing gravitational

 four-potential, one